This post is about how to survive the expensive holidays when you’re broke.

 How To Survive Expensive Holidays When You’re Broker Than Broke

-When You’re Broker Than Broke: Participating In Holiday Sales Tips
+How To Survive The Holidays When You’re Broke #1: Participating In Holiday Sales Tips

-When You’re Broker Than Broke: Attending Holiday-Themed Activities Tips
+How To Survive The Holidays When You’re Broke #2: Attending Holiday-Themed Activities Tips

 Thus, home get-togethers with friends and families and holiday parties where participants can contribute to food and drinks are best.

-When You’re Broker Than Broke: Holiday Gifting Tips
+How To Survive The Holidays When You’re Broke #3: Holiday Gifting Tips

-Set a minimum price for all your gifting.
-If you can only afford a $10 or $20 gift then find something the person will enjoy or opt for a gift card.
+Set a minimum price for all your gifts.
+If you can only afford a $10 or $20 gift, then find something the person will enjoy or opt for a gift card.